Foster-the-Data/.github/profile/README.md

 - **Send pull requests** to fix issues or add new features
 - **Join discussions** and share your ideas

-Please review our [contribution guidelines](link-to-contribution-guidelines.md) to understand our standards and practices.

 ## Code of Conduct

 We prioritize creating an inclusive and respectful community.
 Please adhere to our [Code of Conduct](link-to-code-of-conduct.md) in all interactions within our organization.